Fort Cornwallis, Penang: your essential visitor guide

 It’s a good idea to take one of the guided tours if it coincides with your visit.
 Some of the historical aspects of the fort are less obvious now, and a guide will help bring them to life.
 Otherwise, the grounds are well-maintained and the onsite beer garden is a wonderful place to escape the heat with views over the sea.

-Even though it’s perhaps lost some of the allure it had a few years ago, and the ongoing building works can affect the ambience, Fort Cornwallis is still undoubtedly a must-do on any Penang itinerary.
+Although it’s perhaps lost some of the allure it had a few years ago, and the ongoing building works can affect the ambience, Fort Cornwallis is still undoubtedly a must-do on any Penang itinerary.

 On Penang ebook